Jes Interview Banner

 boudoir photos preview images

-What I didn’t realize at that time was the patience that was needed to be a good nature photographer, a really good one anyways.
+What I didn’t realize at that time was the patience that was needed to be a good nature photographer, a really good one anyway.

-How I ended up working with humans was.
-Honestly, my friends and family hounded me to photograph them.
+I worked with humans because my friends and family hounded me to photograph them.

-I had no idea what I was doing and didn’t want to do it at all, but I did it anyway.
-My husband and I were only dating then, and he purchased a really nice point-and-shoot digital camera.
+I had no idea what I was doing and didn’t want to, but I did it anyway.
+My husband and I were only dating then, and he purchased a nice point-and-shoot digital camera.

 I could still control all the settings but could not change the lenses.
-Since I had no money at this time in my life, it was the cheapest way for me to photograph people, and still learn.
+Since I had no money then, it was the cheapest way for me to photograph people and still learn.

-Imposter syndrome kept me in this phase of my life for about three more years before I finally put my big girl pants on, filed the paperwork to become a legit business, and started charging consistently for my work.
-It was three more years of hard work before I could finally go full-time.
+Imposter syndrome kept me in this phase of my life for about three more years before I finally put on my big girl pants, filed the paperwork to become a legitimate business, and started charging consistently for my work.
+Three more years of hard work before I could finally go full-time.

 Black lingerie boudoir photoshoot